9 Google Sheets Formulas to Master

 ** If you’ve ever used SQL, then you’ll recognize Google queries. **

-It’s a bit complex to cover in this space, so we devoted an entire monster post to it.
-Learn to master the Google Sheets query here.
+It’s a bit complex to cover in this space, so we devoted an entire exhaustive post to the QUERY function.

 That’s all!

-I know that’s a lot of material to pick up off the bat, so feel free to grab the cheat sheet and learn at your leisure.
+I know that’s a lot of material to pick up off the bat, so feel free to copy the cheat sheet here and learn at your leisure.